genu/Employee-Management/README.md

 The password is `cookieMonster`

 ## Data Mocking
 There is a service in place that communicates with the backend API.
 The backed is mocked, however, and list data is returned by loading the `employees.json` file located in `modules/core/mocks/employees.json`.
-All *CRUD* operations are support, but only the **READ** is implemented.
+All *CRUD* operations are supported, but only the **READ** is implemented.
 (All other verbs are gracefully resolved).